 As stipulated in the 1833 Act and the 1969 Charity Order, the Board of Trustees is made up of four Life Trustees, appointed by the Board of Trustees as a whole after wide consultation, and Representative Trustees from five organizations: the Royal Society, the Lord Mayor and the Court of Aldermen of the City of London, the Society of Antiquaries of London, the Royal Society of Arts and the Royal Academy of Arts.

-Lady (Orna) Turner was a partner in the management consulting firm McKinsey & Company for many years and now chairs the consulting firm Eden McCallum.
-She is also a Non-Executive Director of HMV plc and of Royal Mail Group.
-Past Directorships include BUPA and Northern Foods plc.
-Since 2007 she has been Chair of the Soil Association which is a national charity campaigning for organic and sustainable food and farming; she is also a Trustee of Greenham Common Trust.
+Lady (Orna) Turner was a partner in the management consulting firm McKinsey & Company for many years and is now Chair of the Advisory Board of consulting firm Eden McCallum LLP.
+She is a Non-Executive Director of Royal Mail Group plc and of Saga plc.
+Past Directorships include Bupa, Northern Foods plc and HMV plc.
+She is a Trustee and Council Member of the National Trust and a Trustee of the Soil Association.